Acoustic Sound Insulation Guide

 AcoustiClip Timber Joist Ceiling System

-A high perfomance acoustic ceiling solution for timber joist ceilings.
-The system includes sound insulation slabs to add mass, the AcoustiClip sound isolation system to reduce vibrations, and soundproof panels to add more mass and density.
+A high-performance acoustic ceiling solution for timber joist ceilings.
+The system includes sound-insulation slabs to add mass, the AcoustiClip sound-isolation system to reduce vibrations, and soundproof panels to increase mass and density.
 These sound insulation products will stop airborne and impact transfer through the ceiling.

 What are the best acoustic flooring solutions?

 Soundproof flooring solutions reduce sound transfer through timber and concrete floors.
-Sound insulation between floor joists improves sound insulation, and soundproof underlays further improve the floor’s ability to block and absorb sounds.
+Sound insulation between floor joists improves sound insulation, and soundproof underlays further enhance the floor’s ability to block and absorb sounds.

 - Add density to the floor using products with high levels of mass (acoustic insulation and acoustic underlays).

-- Sound absorbent materials on top of the floor, acoustic underlays, and floating floorboards will increase the floor’s ability to absorb impact sounds from transferring.
+- Sound-absorbent materials on top of the floor, acoustic underlays, and floating floorboards will increase the floor’s ability to absorb impact sounds.

 - Acoustic insulation inside floor joists prevents sound from resonating inside the cavity and from acting like a drum to amplify sound.